 Scientists have found that our brain associates color with objects we like (e.g., fuchsia with tasty raspberries) or dislike (e.g., teal color with rotten food).
 In combination with cultural, geographical, or cognitive differences, color perception can be pretty subjective.
 The conclusion?
 You should be prudent when you choose your brand colors.

-Once the color triggers your emotions, it will pretty likely affect your decision making as well.
-In a groundbreaking study of neuroscientist Antonio Damasio, he found that even if we believe we’ve made a logical decision, that choice is usually based on emotion.
+Once the color triggers your emotions, it will pretty likely affect your decision-making as well.
+In a groundbreaking study by neuroscientist Antonio Damasio, he found that even if we believe we’ve made a logical decision, that choice is usually based on emotion.

 With branding, businesses can create powerful emotional connections with their audience and customers.
 Imagine yourself walking into a grocery store, trying to pick a product between unknown brands – most likely, the first one to grab your attention would be the one with brand colors and packaging that triggers a desire or interest in your mind.